erocoar/vetoboxing/README.md

 **Save** If yes, a CSV with data of all runs will be created

 **Visualize** If yes, data will be visualized and displayed in the plot widget.

-Note: Currently, there is no option to not save plots and only display them in UI.
-They will be saved first.
+**Save Visualize** If yes, plots of each run will be made and saved. **NOTE** that if this is set to yes, and visualize is also set to yes, plots will be made and saved BEFORE plot data is sent to the UI.
+It takes about 1 second per plot to save.

 **Alter Preferences** Drift: Voter positions drift a specified (or random) amount every run.
 No: Voter positions are fixed.